 Another feature of Donut that you must use is their automation that pairs your new hires to existing team members in an effort to make your employees connect with each other.

-It connects team members from different departments, automatically sets up a chat between them and suggests setting up a coffee break together.
+It connects team members from different departments.
+And then automatically sets up a chat between them.
+In fact, it suggests setting up a coffee break together too.
 This is a great way to build rapport within your team without effort on your part.

-At the end of your onboarding period, you can even collect feedback from your employees, understanding what they liked about the experience and what they thought was missing.
+At the end of your onboarding period, you can even collect feedback from your employees.
+This helps in understanding what they liked about the experience and what they thought was missing.

 Apps like Polly allow you to create polls to collect responses from your employees, segmenting your new employees based on criteria set by you, allowing you to survey them better.